 My daughter started in April, and I cannot say enough wonderful things about the school.
 The May Day Celebration was really magical.
 I love the size of the school and the way that the classes have the opportunity to interact with one another.
 The convenient location of the school and the flexibility of the before and after-school hours is another added bonus, especially for working parents.

-Odyssey has such a sense of community, and they really open their doors and encourage family participation within the school.
+Odyssey School has such a sense of community, and they really open their doors and encourage family participation within the school.
 We are looking forward to the Fall Festival and the upcoming Chili Cook-Off and Rummage Sale.
-Something is always going on at Odyssey!
+Something is always going on at Odyssey School!
 My daughter is really flourishing.
-The opportunity to learn hands-on in the classrooms, music studio, and gardens are all reasons that we chose Odyssey for our daughter.
+The opportunity to learn hands-on in the classrooms, music studio, and gardens are all reasons that we chose Odyssey School for our daughter.

 -Kelly Kerr, August 2012